KEEP UP WITH THE PULSE

 Email us and we will email a recorded session to you.

-Yes, to receive the official certification.
-If you do not need the official certification, then no volunteer event is required.
-Although, it is always highly recommended to help a local environmental organization at least once a year!
+It is always highly recommended to help a local environmental organization at least once a year!

-Where will the volunteer events be held?
+Where will the field trips be held?

 We hope to provide options all over the region, to include Seattle, Anacortes, and San Juan Islands.